mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_fov_modifier/README.md

 # FOV modifier OpenXR API Layer

+## Download

+A ZIP file containing the necessary files to install and use the layer can be found on the release page: https://github.com/mbucchia/XR_APILAYER_NOVENDOR_fov_modifier/releases.

 ## Setup

 1. Create a folder in `%ProgramFiles%`.
 It's important to make it in `%ProgramFiles%` so that UWP applications can access it!
 For example: `C:\Program Files\OpenXR-API-Layers`.